OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models

 \subsection{Int8 Quantization for Activation and Weight}

 Int8 multiplication can provide up to 2x performance improvements and more than 5x energy consumption reduction compared to fp16 baselines \cite{horowitz20141}.
 Numerous studies~\cite{dettmers2022llm, xiao2022smoothquant} aim to quantize both activation and weight to int8 for matrix multiplication operations in LLMs.
 However, those studies identify a unique challenge of LLMs for activation quantization.
-LLMs exhibit a few outliers in intermediate activations, with values significantly larger than other activations, and these outliers are concentrated in specific feature dimensions.
+LLMs exhibit a few outliers in intermediate activations, with values significantly larger than others, and these outliers are concentrated in specific feature dimensions.
 Preserving the values of these outliers is known to be crucial for maintaining accuracy after activation quantization.

-In this study, while activation remains at full-precision and only weight quantization is applied, we figure out that the presence of activation outliers still impacts the sensitivity of weight quantization.
+In this study, while only weight quantization is applied, we figure out that the presence of activation outliers still impacts the sensitivity of weight quantization.
 We also demonstrate that considering activation outliers is essential for accurate weight quantization.